-The statutory authority for this rule includes but is not limited to subsections 12-43.4-202(1)(a), 12-43.4-202(2)(b), and subsection 25-1.5-106.5(5)(b), C.R.S.
-The purpose of this rule is to establish requirements associated with the Transfer of Retail Marijuana, Retail Marijuana Concentrate, and Retail Marijuana Product to Medical Research Facilities, including requirements for the possession and disposition of Retail Marijuana, Retail Marijuana Product by Medical Research Facilities.
+The statutory authority for this rule includes but is not limited to sections 44-12-202(1)(a), 44-12-202(2)(b), and 25-1.5-106.5(5)(b), C.R.S.
+The purpose of this rule is to establish requirements associated with the Transfer of Retail Marijuana, Retail Marijuana Concentrate, and Retail Marijuana Product to Medical Research Facilities, including requirements for the possession and disposition of Retail Marijuana, Retail Marijuana Concentrate, and Retail Marijuana Product by Medical Research Facilities.